 Your donation is a gift to the Blood Service to be used to treat patients.
 In some circumstances, your donation may be used by the Blood Service or other organisations for the purposes of research, teaching, quality assurance or the making of essential diagnostic reagents.
 A part of your donation may also be stored for future testing and research.
 Approval from an appropriate Human Research Ethics Committee is required before any research is undertaken on your donation or any part of it.

 You may be asked by the Blood Service to undergo further testing.

-Should you become aware of any reason why your blood should not be used for transfusion, please call us on 13 14 95.
-In particular, if you develop a cough, cold, diarrhoea or other infection within a week after donating, please report it immediately.
+cough, cold, diarrhoea or other infection within a week after donating, please report it immediately.